webdev-tools/ng-nested-reactive-forms/README.md

 Use two-way data-binding as [AngularJS 1.x](https://docs.angularjs.org/tutorial/step_06) does.

-Mutate the `Entity` properties when user make changes to inputs.
+**Do not** mutate the original `Entity` when user make changes to inputs.

 Define the data-binding using dot-notation e.g.: `user.addresses[1].streetName`

-It is not necessary to pass the `entity` through all nested components,
+It is not necessary to pass the `Entity` through all nested components,
 **forms** and **inputs** will communicate with each other no matter how deep the nested components are.

-Submit event will only be triggered on [Valid Forms](https://angular.io/guide/form-validation).
+Submit event will only be triggered if all inputs are [Valid](https://angular.io/guide/form-validation).

 # Usage